Installation

 Environment Variables in Linux/Alpine

 A permanent environment variable can be created by adding export QT_PLUGIN_PATH=... to the ~/.bashrc file.
-This enables the environment variable to be setup every time a shell instance is created.
+This enables the environment variable to be set up every time a shell instance is created.
 After adding this line you can call source ~/.bashrc to enable this variable to be present for the current shell.

 Environment Variables in Docker